rdpoor/tachy/README.md

 "rear bump".
 With a sampling rate of 167 samples/second, then we need 2 * 167 * 2.7 / 2.5
 samples = 361 samples.

-That's not huge, so we might as well splurge and round up to 512 samples (the nearest power of two) since this makes the circular buffer indeces easy to compute.
-With a buffer that is 512 samples long, we can measure speeds as low as 1.76 meters / second (i.e. 3.94 miles/hour or 6.34 km/hour).
+Rather than make our buffer 361 samples long, we might as well splurge and round our buffer up to the nearest power of two, or 512 samples -- this simplifies updating the indeces for our circular buffer.
+With a 512 sample buffer, we can measure speeds as low as 1.76 meters per second (i.e. 3.94 miles/hour or 6.34 km/hour).